 - Member date of birth

-- Requesting care provider (name and address, with TIN if available or NPI)
+- Requesting care provider (name, address, TIN or NPI)

-- Attending/servicing care provider (name and address, with TIN if available or NPI)
+- Attending/servicing care provider (name, address, TIN or NPI)

-- Facility care provider (name and address, with TIN if available or NPI)
+- Facility care provider (name, address, TIN or NPI)

 - Admitting diagnosis (ICD-10-CM or its successor code)